In this article, we’ll discuss the easiest way to accurately extract text from PDFs, images, scanned paper documents, and more.

 2. Press the OCR tab, then press Current file.

-3. Specify your settings, making sure to select Searchable PDF.
+3. Specify your settings, making sure to select Searchable PDF, then press Run.

 This applies to PDFs created through a virtual printer: